Waunfawr: Glan Gwna

 Glan Gwna is a grade II* listed country house, which stands in the 200 acre Glan Gwna estate within the community of Waunfawr on the banks of the River Seiont.
 The estate is now the Glan Gwna Holiday Park.

 In 1893 the estate was bought by the wealthy slate quarry owner John Ernest Greaves, who also owned Bron Eifion, near Criccieth.
 He knocked down the old hall and rebuilt it.
 On his death in 1945, Glan Gwna was left to his granddaughter Dorothy, who had married a cousin, William Flower of the brewing family, and the estate farms were subsequently sold.
 In the 1950s the estate was bought by a local businessman as a caravan park.
 During the 1970s, under new ownership, the estate became a holiday park, with 45 of the 200 acres (45 acre of the 200 acre) dedicated to lodges, bungalows and cottages.

-Local charities

-The local social enterprise, Antur Waunfawr, which was created by R. Gwynn Davies, in 1984, among its many initiatives, has three sites, with the Bryn Pistyll site at Waunfawr housing the organisation's head office.
-This site has proved to be a popular attraction for local people and tourists alike, as it includes a seven-acre nature park, gardens, Blas y Waun café, a crafts shop and a children's play area.
-Antur provides work and training opportunities to adults with learning difficulties, and operates a green agenda, with their other sites (Warws Werdd and Caergylchu on the Cibyn Industrial Estate in Caernarfon) recycling everything from cardboard to curtains.

 Historical landmarks

 The Marconi Company built a large high-powered longwave wireless telegraph transmitting station on the hilltop above the village in 1914 which worked in association with its receiving station at Tywyn.
 The station initiated commercial transatlantic wireless service from London to New York City in 1920.
 It replaced Marconi's transatlantic wireless service from Clifden, Ireland to Canada, after the Clifden station was destroyed in the Irish Civil War in 1922.
 The building was until recently used as a climbing centre called Beacon Climbing, which has since relocated to Caernarfon town.